Nerostevenz/alx-low_level_programming-3/0x02-functions_nested_loops/README.md

-program that prints _putchar, followed by a new line. prints the alphabet, in lowercase, followed by a new line. prints 10 times the alphabet, in lowercase, followed by a new line. function that checks for lowercase character.
+program that prints _putchar, followed by a new line. prints the alphabet, in lowercase, followed by a new line. prints 10 times the alphabet, in lowercase, followed by a new line. function that checks for lowercase character. function that checks for alphabetic character.